MLB.com—May 27, 2010

 Condrey, 34, has not pitched in a game this season for the Twins.
 The right-hander began experiencing discomfort in his throwing arm at the end of Spring Training and has spent the entire season on the 15-day disabled list in an attempt to rehab his strained right elbow.

-Twins manager Ron Gardenhire said that Condrey will now go to New York to be examined by Dr. David Altchek, Co-Chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery in New York and team physician for the Mets.
+Twins manager Ron Gardenhire said that Condrey will now go to New York to be examined by Dr. David Altchek, Co-Chief of the Sports Medicine Service at Hospital for Special Surgery in New York and team physician for the Mets.
 Altchek performed Joe Nathan's Tommy John surgery this past March.

 "He has a big decision, so he's going to get another opinion, which is a good thing," Gardenhire said.
 “He should.
 If he goes down there and starts throwing and something were to happen, it'd be a hard road back.”

-Read the full story at mlb.com.
+This story originally appeared at mlb.com.